Ontario Pricing Guide · Updated 2026

 The second quality problem is design temperature accuracy.
 Using the wrong design temperature — a common error when designers apply default regional assumptions rather than confirming the specific OBC value for the project municipality — produces calculations that pass a surface reading but fail when the reviewer checks the cover page design temperature against their own records.
 Barrie is -24°C. Innisfil is -20°C. Collingwood is -22°C. These are not interchangeable.
 A report at the wrong temperature is returned immediately.

 The third problem is turnaround time.
 Many BCIN designers quote 5–10 business days as a standard timeline.
 When your permit is tied to a construction start date, a 10-business-day window can cost more than the difference between providers.
-Our 48-hour delivery commitment is flat-rate — same price regardless of delivery speed.
+Our 48-hour delivery is flat-rate — same price regardless of delivery speed.
 Ask any designer for their actual delivery guarantee, not their average.

 Our Pricing